 Mobile phones with an access control app are great for quick changes to the gym membership, issuing time-limited passcodes for keypad readers, and providing easy access to the areas and equipment that has been paid for.
 With the possibility to store a generous amount of information, don’t get stolen as much, and always being at the user’s hand, smartphones surpass many of the capabilities of the weaker door entry systems.

-Cloud access control
+24-hour cloud access control

 Cloud access provides an advanced level of physical security in fitness facilities.
 Some of the above door entry systems, for instance - access cards, can be integrated into an electronic access control system within the cloud, enabling easy control of several fitness facilities.
 Gym staff can use the information on the access card to identify the visitor, check payment details, and manage the membership privileges.
 By using the member’s smartphone as an access tool, the gym can save on unnecessary costs for issuing cards and fobs that often get lost or stolen.